 - The Illinois Center for Transportation Erosion and Sediment Control courses continue to have strong numbers of individuals enrolling.
 During this reporting period it was noted that local agencies are attending the classes.
-This assisted with minimal control numbers 1, 4, 5, and 6. - The Department continues to conduct and implement erosion and sediment control research at the University of Illinois at Champaign Erosion Control Research facility.
-This will directly assist with minimum control number 4. - The Department continues to implement environmental compliance assessments at our facilities to help ensure compliance with minimum control number 6.
+This assisted with minimal control numbers 1, 4, 5, and 6. - IDOT continues to conduct and implement erosion and sediment control research at the University of Illinois at Champaign Erosion Control Research facility.
+This will directly assist with minimum control number 4. - IDOT continues to implement environmental compliance assessments at our facilities to help ensure compliance with minimum control number 6. - IDOT's Storm Water Committee continues to involve many different Department bureaus and outside agencies, including staff from the Illinois Environmental Protection Agency Bureau of Water, to address ongoing NPDES issues and concerns.
+This assists with all minimum control measures.

-John J. Kim, Director Page Two May 16, 2019
+Mr. John J. Kim Page Two May 21, 2020